Your journey is unique, and the joy awaiting you will be worth every moment

 Sperm Disorders

-The inability of male sperm to fertilise an egg is called male infertility.
+The inability of male sperm to fertilize an egg is called male infertility.
 As a result, it becomes difficult to get pregnant.
-There are a number of causes of male infertility, but the most common causes of male infertility are sperm-related factors.
+There are several causes of male infertility, but the most common causes of male infertility are sperm-related factors.

 Varicocele